helm/charts/stable/gitlab-ee/README.md

+> This chart is deprecated in favor of the [official GitLab chart](http://docs.gitlab.com/ce/install/kubernetes/gitlab_omnibus.html).

 # GitLab Enterprise Edition

 [GitLab Enterprise Edition](https://about.gitlab.com/) is an application to code, test, and deploy code together.
 It provides Git repository management with fine grained access controls, code reviews, issue tracking, activity feeds, wikis, and continuous integration.